 - I can accurately label internal reproductive organs

 - PSHE Association’s Programme of Study for PSHE Education

 Start the lesson with a ‘Draw and write’ activity.
 You could get the children to complete this task before the lesson, allowing you to adapt the lesson according to the results of the activity.

 Explain to the children that you will read out some statements and they will draw or write their responses on a piece of paper.
 Emphasise that this is an individual activity and there is no right or wrong answer.
 The Movement of the body for purposes of health and fitness. is only to find out what the children know about growing up.

 Statement 1 – A boy and girl aged about 13 are Travelling from one place to another using your feet in a steady, regular rhytmn…. down the The space used for cars, lorries, motorbikes and bicycles to travel…..
 Draw a picture of the boy and the girl.

 Statement 2 – The boy and girl are talking about The process of something or someone being different..
 Draw or write some differences you could see in the boy and girl from when they were younger.

 Statement 3 – Changes can’t always be seen, draw or write some other changes the boy and girl might be experiencing.

-Make sure each child writes their name on their paper.
+Make sure each The term used to describe a young person before they reach puberty… writes their name on their paper.
 Collect the papers in.
 The children’s responses will help you to plan subsequent lessons.